House of Loreius Tiburtinus: Location

 Its Pompeian street address is II, 2, 2-5 and it is located on the Via dell'Abbondanza (or street of abundance), one of the most prosperous streets in Pompeii, and conveniently situated for both the palaestra and the amphitheatre.
 The section of Via dell'Abbondanza it occupied was closed off to cart traffic in ancient times.

 Name

 The naming of this house was wrongly derived from electoral graffiti etched in the outer façade, some saying "Vote for Loreius" and others "Vote for Tiburtinus."
 In fact, the last known owner of the house was a man named Octavius Quartio, whose bronze seal was found inside the house during excavation.
 Some historians choose to refer to this house as the House of Octavius Quartio.

 Excavation

-The House of Loreius Tiburtinus (Octavius Quartio) was discovered and excavated between the years 1916 and 1921 by Vittorio Spinazzola, Pompeii superintendent between 1911-1923.
+The House of Loreius Tiburtinus (Octavius Quartio) was discovered and excavated between the years 1916 and 1921 by Vittorio Spinazzola, Pompeii superintendent between 1911 and 1923.
 Further archaeological campaigns were conducted in 1933 and 1935 under the supervision of Amedeo Maiuri.
 The last excavation in 1971 was supervised by Alfonso De Francisci.